 Special requirements and forms are involved when the payment is income to a non-U.S. person.
 Over two-dozen treaties that impact these disbursements exist between the United States and other countries.
 Please contact Accounting before requesting this type of payment since special withholding of taxes may apply.

 The Reimbursement Requisition form is used to request reimbursement for which business-related expenditures have already been purchased and paid.
-Please note that all expenses must be approved in advance by your supervisor and/or PAC team member (when applicable).
-This form is available online at my.Biola or via the Resources section of Inside Story Online.
-All reimbursement requisitions must be accompanied by documentation that substantiates the request and the business purpose of the expense.
+Please note that all expenses must be approved in advance by your supervisor and/or vice president (when applicable).
+IRS only allows up to 30 days for an expense reimbursement to be made as a business expense reimbursement.
+Any receipt or expenditure more than 180 days old is processed as taxable income through Payroll.
+The reimbursement Requisition form is available online at my.Biola or via the Resources section of Inside Story Online.
+All reimbursement requisitions must be accompanied by documentation and original receipts that substantiates the request and the business purpose of the expense.

 This form is not to be used to clear a cash advance.
 Please see the Cash Advance Requisitions section below for more details on cash advances.